 \Retest\ - False positives are likely due to cross-reacting substances.
 For example, if testing a suspected meth sample that is positive at 5mL on an FTS, dilute further to decrease the concentration.
-FTS are highly sensitive and will detect fentanyl at this lower dilution.
+FTS are highly sensitive and will detect fentanyl at this dilution.
 If there is suspicion of a known cross-reactive substance (e.g. Lidocaine on XTS) then consider running the test strip again with more water.
 If you had run a sample at 10 mg / 1 mL, add another 4 mL water and retest at 10 mg / 5 mL.
-If you have any questions please contact the MADDS team: maddsbrandeis@gmail.com
+Questions?
+Please contact: maddsbrandeis@gmail.com